sjl/cl-ggp/docs/03-reference.markdown

 ### PLAYER-SELECT-MOVE (generic function)

-    (PLAYER-SELECT-MOVE PLAYER)
+    (PLAYER-SELECT-MOVE PLAYER TIMEOUT)

 Called when it's time for the player to select a move to play.

   Must return a list/symbol of the GDL move to play.
-Note that any symbols in the move should be ones that are interned in the `GGP` package.
+Note that any symbols in the move should be ones that are interned in the `GGP-RULES` package.
 The author is aware that this sucks and welcomes suggestions on how to make it less awful.

+  `timeout` is the timestamp that the response to the server is due by, in internal-real time units.
+Basically: when `(get-internal-real-time)` returns this number, your message better have reached the server.

 ### PLAYER-START-GAME (generic function)

-    (PLAYER-START-GAME PLAYER RULES ROLE START-CLOCK PLAY-CLOCK)
+    (PLAYER-START-GAME PLAYER RULES ROLE TIMEOUT)

 Called when the game is started.

   `rules` is a list of lists/symbols representing the GDL description of the game.
-Note that all symbols are interned in the `GGP` package.
+Note that all symbols are interned in the `GGP-RULES` package.

+  `role` is a symbol representing the role of the player in this game.

+  `timeout` is the timestamp that the response to the server is due by, in internal-real time units.
+Basically: when `(get-internal-real-time)` returns this number, your message better have reached the server.